 When a circuit breaker trips and the power goes off to a circuit in your home, do you know how to reset it?
-Each circuit in a home is protected by a circuit breaker that is housed inside the home's main service panel, or breaker box.
+Each circuit in a home is protected by a circuit breaker that is housed inside the home's main service panel or a sub-panel (a breaker box).
 The purpose of a circuit breaker is to trip or turn itself off, at a predetermined amperage load.
 For example, if a circuit breaker is rated at 20 amps, it has been designed and tested to allow up to and including 20 amps to flow through it, but nothing more.
 Once that limit is reached, the circuit breaker will trip, opening the circuit and shutting off the power.

 How to Tell If a Breaker Has Tripped

 There are a couple of ways of confirming that a circuit breaker has tripped.
-Open the door to the service panel and look at the toggles—the little black tabs—on the breakers.
+Open the door to the service panel and look at the toggles—the little black tabs or brown handle—on the breakers.
+(Most manufacturers create toggles that are black; however one major brand breaker has brown toggles, and one of the newer breaker companies has white handle tabs.)
 Most of the toggles will be pointing toward the center of the panel.
 This means they are in the ON position.
 If a toggle is pointing away from the panel's center, it is in the OFF position.
 If it's in between, the breaker has tripped.
 Sometimes you have to look closely because the tripped position is not much different from the ON position.

 Additionally, some breakers have a little indicator window that tells you when the breaker has tripped.
 If the window shows green or black, the breaker is on.
 If it shows red, or perhaps halfway between green/black and red, the breaker has tripped.

 Watch Now: How to Safely Reset a Tripped Circuit Breaker

 How to Reset a Breaker